MrAfitol/BetterDrops-CursedMod/README.md

     color: Random
     # Cassie message on spawn drop.
 (Leave blank to disable)
     cassie: pitch_0.2 .g4... pitch_1 Supply jam_020_2 has been arrival
+    # Will the cashier announcement sound be played at the beginning and end?
+    cassie_bell: true
     # Will the gun have a full ammo?
     fill_max_ammo: true
     # Will the gun have a random attachments?